nbonamy/rag-youtube/README.md

 A set of scripts to build a RAG from the videos of a YouTube channel.

-This is mainly for learning purposes.
-Implementation is not multi-user/session compliant.

 ## Prerequisites

 YouTube Data API: You need a Google Cloud account and a project set up in the Google Developer Console.
 Enable the YouTube Data API for your project and get an API key.